-The afternoon course on migration (taught in English) will introduce students to this complex theme through a mix of disciplinary perspectives and case studies—many of them dealing with French- and Spanish-speaking cultures.
-Using readings and outside guest speakers to structure discussions and projects, the course professors will draw on local resources, including an all-day field trip—with visits to ethnic markets, neighborhoods, cultural and religious centers—to explore the rich diversity and multi-cultural and multi-ethnic life of the Twin Cities and its environs.
+The afternoon course on migration (taught in English) will introduce students to this complex theme through a mix of disciplinary perspectives and case studies.
+We approach the topic of migration through historical, literary, anthropological and cultural lenses.
+Using readings and outside guest speakers to structure discussions and projects, the professor draws on local resources, including an all-day field trip—with visits to ethnic markets, neighborhoods, cultural and religious centers—to explore the rich diversity and multi-cultural and multi-ethnic life of the Twin Cities and its environs.

 After three weeks students will emerge from our institute with an introduction to college-level work in areas of global studies, as well as increased proficiency in their chosen language.
 The entire staff of LGI is excited to welcome you to Carleton!